happybono/SonataSmooth/README.md

 }
 ```

+> [!Note]
-Note : This snippet shows the non‑Adaptive, smoothing‑only path.
+> This snippet shows the non‑Adaptive, smoothing‑only path.
 Runtime uses the derivative‑capable overload and switches to asymmetric coefficients near edges when Adaptive is selected.

 #### Derivative Order (`derivOrder`)
 Used only when Savitzky-Golay is selected.